anenkosofi/verbose-pancake/README.md

 The footer contains links to the website's social media profiles.
 Additionally, the copyright year automatically updates to the current year.

+### 12. Dran and Drop:

+The Drag and Drop feature allows users to effortlessly interact with various elements by simply dragging them and dropping them into desired locations.
+This intuitive functionality enhances user experience and streamlines their workflow, making it easier to manage and manipulate items within the website.